NUKnightLab/TimelineJS3/betterweb/README.md

-# Frontend BuildKit
+# Timeline Static Site
-This is the basic starter kit for frontend projects
+This is based off of frontend build kit.

 ## Installation